 Joint Library-Museum Spring Lecture Series Looking Back at Birmingham has Bicentennial Theme

 This spring, the Birmingham Museum and Baldwin Public Library will be presenting a joint lecture series program that will explore curious and forgotten aspects of Birmingham's past.
 This three-part lecture series will look at how national movements that were important for their time had a lasting impact on our local story.
+See the series flyer.
 Free to the public.

 - Thursday, March 8, 2018: “The Good Roads Movement in Michigan: How the Late 19th c.
 Bicycling Craze Got Farmers out of the Mud” 7:00-8:30 at the Baldwin Library (Lower Level Meeting Room)